ejb6/stacktrends.ph/README.md

   You can process this file however you want.

 ## Sample Output
-The demand for different Web frameworks for companies that are hiring web developers on a span of two days:
+The demand for different back-end frameworks from companies that are hiring web developers on a span of two days:
 ```
 const webFrameworks = [